anthill/6element/user_research/personas/2ndLife/DARWIN.md

 ### Bike enhancement

-Serge got an old bike and want to enhance it.
+Serge got an old bike and wants to enhance it.
 He wants to turn it in "fixie", so he bought a special cog and a new chain.
 He wants to see if he can find the rest of the material on 2ndLife.
 He needs yet a saddle, a dynamo, a foot pedal and an handlebar.
 It would be easier if he could have it from the same person.
 He has a car so he can pick it up.
 He first checks if there are some available right now and will place an ad if he can't find something.